10 Best Herbal Lotions For Painful Swallowing

 glycyrrhiza glabra lotion

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, and its extract is often incorporated into herbal lotions to alleviate symptoms of painful swallowing.
+Glycyrrhiza glabra, commonly known as licorice root, is often used in herbal lotions for its soothing properties that may help alleviate symptoms of painful swallowing.

 zingiber officinale lotion